 - At the macro-level, government could build regulations and policies that encourage the development of off-grid and microgrid solutions in remote areas, e.g. Uttar Pradesh’s microgrid policy which provides subsidies to government-selected sites only.

 Want to know more?
-Check out the full report on energy here
+Check out the full report on energy here (not longer available)

 This blog is a part of the July 2017 series on energy access in partnership with Hystra.